pdx-cs-ai/nkt/README.md

 This solver uses depth-first negamax search in the normal way to select an optimal move and determine game value in an arbitrary legal state of NKT.
-Options include early win pruning and depth-limited search with a heuristic evaluator.
+Options include early win pruning, depth-limited search with a heuristic evaluator, and alpha-beta pruning.
 The solver will optionally play out a game.

 Say `python3 nkt.py -h` for program arguments.